Skip to content

 Admission and opening hours

-- Airport rental desks at Bucharest (OTP), Cluj (CLJ) and Timisoara (TSR) generally run to flight times; downtown branches keep shop hours.
-Winter tyres are required from 1 November to 31 March when roads are snow or ice covered.
+Airport rental desks at Bucharest (OTP), Cluj (CLJ) and Timisoara (TSR) generally run to flight times; downtown branches keep shop hours.
+Winter tyres are required whenever roads are snow, ice or slush covered - the rule is condition-based, not calendar-based, but 1 November to 31 March is the safe window to have them fitted.

 Prices, fees and rules change and vary by supplier.
 Confirm the deposit, insurance excess, young-driver surcharge and whether the rovinieta is included at pickup; check fuel and vignette prices before you travel.
 Prices checked July 2026.